Write for Your Teen

 Other Stuff You Need to Know

-Please don’t be offended if you don’t hear from us right away.
+We appreciate your patience.
+You may not hear from us right away.
 We get a lot of email.
 If we are interested in your idea, we will be in touch.
 If you don’t hear from us, it’s because we don’t believe your idea is a good fit for Your Teen at this time.
 Feel free to pitch us a new idea.

-Your Teen Media is a media site for parents of teenagers—from middle school, high school and the first year or so of college—and for professionals working with teenagers.
+Background and mission: Your Teen Media is a media site for parents of teenagers—from middle school, high school and the first year or so of college—and for professionals working with teenagers.
 Our mission is to be the trusted editorial source for readers seeking information about raising teenagers.
 We strive to present well-reported and engaging articles that provide readers with an understanding of a topic, plus strategies from experts for handling the topic in their own homes.

 When selecting experts, please be sure that the person is an expert in the area in which they are offering expertise.
 Calling oneself a parenting expert, say, does not necessarily make it so.
 If you have doubts about expertise, please check in with your editor.